 Longshore and Harbor Workers’ Compensation Claims

 From tug boat captains to welders, truck drivers to forklift operators, employees who work around the navigable waters of the U.S. are eligible for specific benefits when they get injured on the job through the Longshore and Harbor Workers Compensation Act (LHWCA).
 This act is much different from the state laws that govern most injuries sustained on land.
-That’s why, when you have a longshore case, you need an attorney who is well-versed in the intricacies of the LHWCA.
+That’s why, when you have a longshore case, you need a workers comp injury attorney who is well-versed in the intricacies of the LHWCA.
 Rutter Mills has focused on Longshore and Harbor Workers Compensation Act cases for decades, and we have the knowledge and experience to get you the compensation you deserve.
 This may include compensation for lost wages; payment of medical expenses; vocational rehabilitation services; and death benefits for surviving families of fatal accident victims.
 If you think you have a claim, report it to your supervisor right away.
-Then, contact Rutter Mills.
-We can help you navigate the process from there
+Then, contact Rutter Mills for a workers comp lawyer free consultation.
+We can help you navigate the process from there.

 State Workers’ Compensation Claims

 Most injuries sustained while working on land are governed by state workers compensation laws.
 Workers compensation was designed to protect the rights of injured workers.
 In theory, it works to protect and help both the injured employee and the employer.
 However, employees may feel intimidated and outgunned when they come up against their employers in a legal dispute.
 What’s more, the process – and especially the appeals procedure – is complex and difficult to navigate on your own.